 Apart from the value of your investments appreciating, you can also earn regular income from some of the companies you invest in when they make a profit.
 This income is called a dividend.
 A dividend is your share of a company's profit.

-As you progress in your investment journey, you will come across the phrase, "past performance is not a reliable indicator of future results".
-This is usually to let you know that sometimes your investments can fail, and no human or algorithm can predict how your investments will perform.
-A company's past performance cannot guarantee its future success, so the onus is on you to do your own research before investing in the stock market.
+As you progress in your investment journey, you will come across the phrase, “Past performance is not a reliable indicator of future results”.
+This is usually to let you know that sometimes your investments can fail and that no human or algorithm can predict how your investments will perform.
+A company’s past performance cannot guarantee its future success, so the onus is on you to do your own research before investing in the stock market.

 The stock market is a marketplace where shares and other assets are bought and sold.
 There are several stock markets around the world, and in the UK, the main exchange is the London Stock Exchange (LSE).

-The LSE offers trading in shares from big names you'll have heard of, such as Vodafone on its main market, to smaller companies such as ASOS listed on the Alternative Investment Market (AIM), its junior market.
-Anyone can buy shares on the London Stock Exchange, but you need to go through a stockbroker.
+The LSE offers trading in shares from big names you’ll have heard of, such as Vodafone on its main market, to smaller companies, such as ASOS listed on the Alternative Investment Market (AIM), its junior market.
+Anyone can buy shares on the London Stock Exchange, but you need to go through a stockbroker (also called an investment platform, trading app, or robo advisor).

 When you start investing in the stock market, you'll come across market indices.
 In the UK, the main indices are the FTSE 100 (an index of the 100 largest companies on the LSE), the FTSE 250 (an index of the next 250 largest companies) and the FTSE All-Share (an index of all the shares listed on the LSE's main market).

 Beginners can invest in a variety of assets in the stock market.
-The major types of assets are stocks and shares, funds, bonds, commodities and properties.
+The major types of assets are stocks and shares, funds, bonds, commodities and property.

 Your emergency fund should be equal to at least three times your monthly living expenses.
 This will prevent you from dipping into your investments if you find yourself in any form of major financial crisis like a job loss or severe health problem.
 Try to keep your emergency fund in a high-yield, easily accessible cash savings account like a cash ISA or a standard easy-access savings account.